pawardipawesh/Spelling_Suggester/README.md

 **About**

 Application expects word with spelling mistake as input and returns top 5 possible corrections of it.
-These corrections are ordered in decreasiasing order of their probability of correct version of input
+These corrections are ordered in decreasing order of their probability of being a correct version of input.

 e.g.

 *Input Word* :
 - homogenious

-*Suggested Spelling corrections:*
+*Suggested Spelling corrections with their probability:*

-- homogeneousness
+- homogeneousness, 0.76
-- homogeneous
+- homogeneous, 0.67
-- homogenesis
+- homogenesis, 0.56
-- homoecious
+- homoecious, 0.45
-- honoribus
+- honoribus, 0.34

 **Reuirements**